kalekundert/bind_dna/notebook/20190723_confirm_cis_display_with_fluorescent_protein/confirm_cis_display_with_fluorescent_protein.rst

   constructs with shuffled CIS (and ORI) sequences.

-- Reading the methods section from [Odegrip2004]_ again, I also realize that there may be somethings I could do to help release the template DNA from the
+- Reading the methods section from [Odegrip2004]_ again, I also realize that there may be some things I could do to help release the template DNA from the
   polymerase:

    - Use the tac promoter (hybrid of trp and lac promoters) with the E. coli